DCully/carputiem/README.md

 TO DO:

-1) finish up ObdSerial (VIN decoding)
+1) add derived PID capabilities (separate class from obdserial?)

-2) add derived PID capabilities (separate class from obdserial?)
+2) build out details of LCD/button I/O interface, adding default pages

-3) build out details of LCD/button I/O interface, adding default pages
+3) add in the ability to change the page layouts, names, etc. (how?)

-4) add in the ability to change the page layouts, names, etc. (how?)
+4) implement SQLite database to remember cars and accompanying user settings

-5) implement SQLite database to remember cars and accompanying user settings
+5) add DTCs functionality